Efficient Diffusion Models for Vision: A Survey: Introduction

 \textbf{Motivation and uniqueness of this survey}: Since the diffusion models have recently received a significant attention of the research community, the literature is experiencing a large influx of contributions in this direction.
 This has also led to review articles surfacing recently.
 Among them, Yang et al.~\cite{yang2022diffusion} reviewed the broad direction of diffusion modelling from the methods and applications viewpoint, and Cao et al.~\cite{cao2022survey} also discussed diffusion models more broadly.
 More related to our review is \cite{croitoru2022diffusion}, which focuses on the diffusion model in the vision domain.
 On one hand, all these reviews already surfaced before this direction fully matured.
 For instance, the breakthrough of high quality text-to-video generation with diffusion models~\cite{singer2022make}, \cite{ho2022imagen} is actually achieved after the appearance of all these surveys.
 On the other hand, none of these surveys focuses on computational efficiency of the models, which is the central aspect in pushing this research direction forward.
 Hence, these surveys leave a clear open gap.
 We aim at addressing that by highlighting the underlying schemes of the techniques that are improving the computational efficiency of diffusion models.
-Our comprehensive review of the existing methods from this pragmatic perspective is expected to advance this research direction in the ways not covered by the reviews appeared during the preparation of this article\footnote{We note that this manuscript is still a work in progress, which will be updated in the future by improving its quality and including further progress in this direction.}.
+Our comprehensive review of the existing methods from this pragmatic perspective is expected to advance this research direction in the ways not covered by the reviews appeared during the preparation of this article.

 The rest of the article is organised as follows: Section~\ref{sec:Overview} provides an overview of diffusion models with a brief discussion on three representative architectures.
 Section~\ref{sec:Strategies} provides a description of design choices and discusses how these choices lead to computation-efficient designs.
 In Section~\ref{sec:Compare} compares representative works w.r.t quality and efficiency trade-off.
 Section~\ref{sec:Conc} discusses future work directions, followed by a conclusion.